 Makovicky, Nicolette, Anne-Christine Trémon, and Sheyla S. Zandonai (eds.).
 2018.
 Slogans.
 Subjection, Subversion and the Politics of Neoliberalism.
-Routledge.
+London and New York: Routledge.

 “Portraits of a multicultural history (Introduction).”
-In João Palla Martins, Retratos de Luso-Asiáticos de Macau.
+In Luso-Asian Portraits of Macau, Martins, João Palla.
 Macau: Instituto Internacional de Macau.

-“The economy of gambling and heritage: ‘Touristed’ spaces and urban-making in Macau.”
+“Global dynamics and tropes of place: ‘Touristed’ spaces and city-making in Macau.”
 In Ideas of the City in Asian Settings, Bekkering, Henco, Adèle Esposito, and Charles Goldblum (eds.): 141-172.
 Amsterdam: Amsterdam University Press.

 “’Macau people ruling Macau.’
 Gambling governance and ethnicity in postcolonial China.”
 In Slogans.
 Subjection, Subversion and the Politics of Neoliberalism, Makovicky, Nicolette, Anne-Christine Trémon, and Sheyla S. Zandonai (eds.): 77-100.
 London and New York: Routledge.